alttch/eva3/doc/lm/lm_ei.rst

 Disabling the interface
 -----------------------

-For a security reason, it may be good idea to disable the interface after the initial configuration and system debug.
+For a security reason, it may be a good idea to disable the interface after the initial configuration and system debug.
 To do this, just rename **lm-ei** folder, i.e. to **lm-ei.disabled**.